botlabs-gg/yagpdb-docs-v2/content/learn/beginner/outputs-1.md

 {{ .Guild.Name }}
 ```

-As you can see, it differs from the static response in that it uses double curly braces (`{{` and `}}`) to denote an
+As you can see, we use double curly braces (`{{` and `}}`) to denote a template action.
-action.
 The braces are essential: without these, the bot would simply respond with the text verbatim.
 A common pitfall
 we often see in the support channels is something like the following:

 ```go